Spacechild1/vstplugin/README.md

 * On SuperCollider, the VST GUI doesn't work (yet) on macOS, you get a warning if you try to open a plugin with "editor: true".

-* For VST3 plugins, the GUI is not available (yet).

 * If you build a 32-bit(!) version with MinGW and the host (Pd or Supercollider) has also been compiled with MinGW, exception handling might be broken due to a compiler bug.
 This only seems to happen if either the plugin *or* the host link statically against libstdc++ and libgcc.
 By default we link statically, so we don't have to ship